cisco-open/go-lanai/README.md

       displayName: Example Service
 ```

-## Web Module
-The web module enables the application to become a web application.
-When this module is used, a [gin web server](https://github.com/gin-gonic/gin) is started.
-The web module
-allows endpoints and middlewares to be added to the web server using dependency injection.
-The web module abstracts away some of the
+## Step 2: Add a REST API

+One of the common use case of Go-Lanai is to write a web application.
+The [web](pkg/web/README.md) facilitates this by abstracting the boilerplate code
-boiler plate code of running the web server, allowing application code to focus on writing the endpoints.
+for running a web application, allowing application code to focus on writing the API endpoints.
+In this step, we will turn the application

-The web module achieves this by providing the following components:

-**NewEngine** - this is a wrapped gin web server.
-Our wrapper allows the request to be pre-processed before being handled by gin web server.
-The only request pre-processor we currently provide is a CachedRequestPreProcessors.
-This is used during the auth process so that the auth server can
-replay the original request after the session is authenticated.

-**NewRegistrar** - this registrar is used by other packages to register middlewares, endpoints, error translations etc. This registrar is provided so that
-any other feature that wants to add to the web server can do so via the registrar.

-The web module also has a ```fx.Invoke``` which starts the web server and adds all the component in the registrar on it.

-### Tutorial
+into a web application, and add a REST endpoint to it.

 Add a controller directory to your project.
 In this directory we will create a rest endpoint that prints hello when it's called.
 ```
 -example